Venture off the National Mall to these knowledge centers for a unique and enlightening museum-going experience in the nation’s capital.

 Folger Shakespeare Library

-The Capitol Hill institution, which debuts new space in 2024, houses the largest collection of Shakespeare artifacts in the world, as well as manuscripts, books and art from the Renaissance era, making it an ideal visit for educators, students, families and literary buffs.
+The Capitol Hill institution houses the largest collection of Shakespeare artifacts in the world, as well as manuscripts, books and art from the Renaissance era, making it an ideal visit for educators, students, families and literary buffs.
 Have a look at the Folger Theatre schedule's upcoming plays as well.

 25